poult-lab/daily-word/english_words_ learning.md

 [n] a young woman in her prime.

-"the time in your life when you are strongest or most successful"
+mystique"the time in your life when you are strongest or most successful"

 [v] They had been primed with good advice.